Save on Ink, Blending, Stamping, Tools AND MORE! | Details Here.

 I am so thrilled with this watercolor set from Altenew.
 Honestly, they need a photo on their packaging that conveys how brilliant these colors truly are.
 The best part is mixing with your colors so actually, it's like having an endless rainbow of color, rather than just 36 choices.
 Mine came with a waterbrush and I was surprised as I didn't even realize one was included.
 I've been testing the colors and will be sharing my first project later this week.
 You will love this set!

-Used in this card: Spring Flowers featuring Altenew Watercolors
+Used in this project: Spring Flowers featuring Altenew Watercolors

 You must be logged in to comment.
 Please click here to log in.